jcoliz/yofi/YoFi.PWTests/README.md

 ## Future: Test Environment

 In the future, I have ambition to run them as part of the release pipeline.
-In this case, I will deploy a fresh environment (which will also test the ARM Template), then deploy the bits under test to it, and run these tests.
+In this case, I will deploy a fresh environment (which will also test the ARM Template), to match the same settings as a production environment.
+Next it will deploy the
+bits under test to it, and run these tests.

 ## Dependencies

 Uses [Playwright for .NET](https://github.com/microsoft/playwright-dotnet).
-It uses DevTools, which seems like a more modern and stable approach than WebDriver.
+This is built on DevTools, which seems like a more modern and stable approach than WebDriver.
 Playwright seems easier and more stable to set up as well.
 And there are MSTest helpers out of the box, so it's all very clean.